Bio-Vitamin D3 (D-Pearls)

 *RDA= Recommended Daily Allowance

-1 capsule daily, unless otherwise advised.
+1 capsule daily, unless advised otherwise.
 Preferebly with a meal.
-For adults only.

 Do not exceed the recommended daily dosage.

 Not suitable for children under the age of 10.

 Pregnant and lactating women and users of drugs should consult a doctor/specialist before using this dietary supplement.

 Dietary supplements should not replace a varied diet.

 A healthy lifestyle and a varied diet are important for maintaining good health.

 Olive oil, capsule shell: gelatin, humectant: glycerol, purified water, cholecalciferol (vitamin D3), color: caramel.

 Keep out of reach of young children.